robertosfield/website/docs/docs/Design/DesignPrinciplesAndPhilosophy.md

 * Avoid non essential conditionals
 * Choose coding techniques that are friendly to compiler optimization and CPU parallelism

-An example of minimizing footprint, non essential conditions and data storage has already impacted the design and the implementation can be seen in minimizing the size of the core [vsg::Object](../../include/vsg/core/Object.h) that is the backbone of the scene graph by moving all optional data out into an optional [vsg::Auxiliary](../../include/vsg/core/Auxiliary.h) class.
+An example of minimizing footprint, non essential conditions and data storage that has already impacted the design and the implementation can be seen in minimizing the size of the core [vsg::Object](../../include/vsg/core/Object.h) that is the backbone of the scene graph by moving all optional data out into an optional [vsg::Auxiliary](../../include/vsg/core/Auxiliary.h) class.
 This change reduces the size of vsg::Object to 24 bytes, compared to the OpenSceneGraph's osg::Object class that is 72 bytes.
 The vsg::Node class adds no extra data members so remains at 24 bytes, while the OpenSceneGraph's osg::Node class footprint is an extra 20 bytes.
 These memory footprint reductions are carried over to all objects in the scene graph.

 Scene graphs are fundamentally a graph of objects connected by pointers between those objects.
 The size of those objects is inextricably connected to the size of pointers.
 C++11 onwards provides the std::shared_ptr<> which on 64-bit systems has a size of 16 bytes, while the VSG's intrusive reference counting enables the vsg::ref_ptr<> to have a size of 8 bytes.
 In experiments with creation of a quad tree scene graph using std::shared_ptr<> vs vsg::ref_ptr<>, the shared_ptr<> results in a 75% more memory used overall, and 65% slower traversal speeds.
 This significant difference illustrates that one should not assume that C++ core features are always the most efficient tool.

 Traversals of a scene graph and dispatch graphs are the main operations that a scene graph undertakes each frame, cache misses and lowering the cycle overhead per object visited is key to reducing traversal times.
 The memory footprint reduction immediately reduces the number of page faults that occur and avoiding non essential conditionals provides a second improvement as it reduces the number of cycles required per object visited.

 The way that avoiding non essential conditionals has been addressed is to drop the NodeMask and TraversalMode parameters that are found in the OpenSceneGraph's osg::Node and osg::NodeVisitor respectively.
 When NodeMask functionality is required in a scene graph the task will fall to a MaskGroup that will have a local mask and undertake the conditional during traversals as required, so that only scene graphs that require a mask will pay the penalty for it.
 Decision of what type of traversal to undertake is also moved to the Visitor subclass rather than the Visitor base class.
 Finally the NodePath that is automatically accumulated by the OpenSceneGraph's NodeVisitor is also dispensed with, if Visitor implementations require this functionality then they are left to implement it.

 To test the effectiveness of these design differences a test program, vsggroups (found in vsgFrameworks project) was used.
 The results of these seemingly small design changes over the OpenSceneGraph have a dramatic impact on performance.